ConsultingMD/blog/source/_posts/2015-05-18-convention-over-intention.markdown

 In our situation, where we have millions of audit entries, that's a disaster.

-I could argue that this is MySQL's fault: it should just raise an exception since you used an integer constant where a string comparison is required.
+I could argue that this is MySQL's fault: it should just raise an exception since you used an integer constant where a string constant is required.
 But I also think this is yet another case where Rails' conventional thinking breaks down as soon as you do anything out of the ordinary.